weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 ## Connect to Weaviate

-Now you can connect to your Weaviate instance.
-From the <kbd>Details</kbd> tab shown above in WCS, you will need:
+Now connect to your Weaviate instance.
+From the <kbd>Details</kbd> tab in WCS, get:
 - The Weaviate instance **API key**, and
 - The Weaviate instance **URL**.

-Since we will use the inference service API to generate vectors, we must provide:
+And if you want to use the inference service API to generate vectors, you must provide:
-- An additional **inference API key** as an additional header.
+- An additional **inference API key** in the header.

 :::tip Choose your own vectorizer module
 In this example, we use the `Hugging Face` inference API.
 But you can use others: